 Though Black suggested his confidence waned last year partly because of a different mentality during a contract year, it did not help Scott limited his role.
 Scott attributed Black’s lack of playing time to inconsistent energy, something those inside and outside the Lakers questioned.
 The dynamic played out differently with Walton, who was an assistant coach for the University of Memphis during the NBA lockout in 2011 when Black was a sophomore with the Tigers.

 Instead Black told Walton, “If you grant me this, I’m back with you.
 Grant me an opportunity to get better.
 Give me a fair opportunity to prove myself in the NBA.”
 Walton agreed, and Black resigned with the Lakers to a two-year, $13 million deal.
-Nearly a year later, Black saw Walton follow through on his word.
+Nearly a year later, Black saw Walton keep his word.

 How will Black get better?
-He said Johnson and Pelinka implored him to reduce the body fat in his 6-foot-9, 250-pound frame and improve his conditioning, something they basically stressed to all of the players.
-Black also said the Lakers want him to improve offensively considering his production centers more on hustle plays than an established presence in the post or near the perimeter.
+He said Johnson and Pelinka implored him to reduce the body fat in his 6-foot-9, 250-pound frame.
+They also told Black to sharpen his conditioning, something they basically stressed to all of the players.
+Black added the Lakers want him to develop his offensive game, considering his production centers more on hustle plays than an established presence in the post or near the perimeter.

 Nonetheless, Black believed he has progressed steadily from the circuitous journey he traveled.
 Black went undrafted out of the University of Kansas.
 He played 25 games in the 2015-16 season with the Houston Rockets before they waived him to make room for free agent Josh Smith.
 The Lakers signed Black, whose promising first year (7.2 points on 58.9 percent shooting, 6.3 rebounds in 38 games) became sullied his second year amid reduced opportunities.
 Black then found more playing time despite competing against a crowded frontcourt featuring Julius Randle, Larry Nance Jr. and Thomas Robinson.
 Black also played at center.